evcodes/evcodes/README.md

 ## Hi there 👋

-Building solid foundations in Computer Science and Mathematics, crafting efficient and elegant systems.
+Building solid foundations in Computer Science and Mathematics.

-I'm currently learning and focused on software development, machine learning, and high-performance computing.
+I'm currently focused on learning core principles and strengthening my fundamentals.

 - 👯 Open to collaborate on learning projects and challenges to grow skills.